 - Genetics: If other people in the family have had a depressive illness, your teenager may have similar genes and be more likely to become depressed.

-- Family problems: A major loss in your family or conflict among members of your family may cause your teen to feel depressed.
+- Family problems: A major loss or disruption in your family, or conflict among members of your family may cause your teen to feel depressed.

-- Low self-esteem: If your teenager is constantly being criticized, abused, or neglected, or if he is having difficulty at school or other activities, he may be more likely to feel depressed.
-Similarly, teens who have recently broken up with a girlfriend or boyfriend are vulnerable.
+- Low self-esteem: If your teenager is constantly being criticized, abused, neglected, bullied, or if she is having difficulty at school or other activities, she may be more likely to feel depressed.
+Similarly, teens that have recently broken up with a boyfriend or girlfriend are vulnerable.

 - Feeling alone: Some teens feel that they are different from their peer group and that their friends and family do not understand.
 This is sometimes true for teens who are gay, lesbian, bisexual, or transgender.
-Teens who have a parent with a physical illness, mental illness, or a substance abuse problem are at particular risk if they feel that their family stability is threatened.
+Teens that have a parent with a physical illness, mental illness, or a substance abuse problem are at particular risk if they feel that their family stability is threatened.

 - Medical conditions: Medical conditions such as thyroid disorders, anemia, diabetes, or chronic disease or pain can contribute to depression.
-If there is a history of any significant medical conditions in your family, be sure to tell his health care provider.
+If there is a history of any significant medical conditions in your family, be sure to tell her health care provider.

 Your teen may not have any of these problems but still feel depressed.